JazzBrown1/hadrian/README.md

 Hadrian is a flexible and dynamic authentication middleware for express.js.
 It has been designed to be easy to use, modular, unopinionated and take the complexities out of building authentication into server apps.

-Hadrian aims to add a very low level abstraction for autentication in express apps, removing unneccasarry complexities while maintaing full flexibility to create and support any type of authentication strategy.
+Hadrian simplifies authentication in express apps, removing unnecessary complexities while maintaining full flexibility to create and support any type of authentication strategy.

 Hadrian is Quick!
-By preprocessing the authentication models at time of start up, Hadrian is able to handle requests with maximum efficency.
+By preprocessing the authentication models at time of start up, Hadrian is able to handle requests with maximum efficiency.

-As of version 2 the API has full async support and call callback functions have been removed.
-This is inline with the upcoming Express 5x release.

 ## Installation